Best Free Website Monitoring Tools: 7 Options Compared for 2026

 What Makes It Good

-If public-facing status pages are your top priority, Pulsetic's free tier is compelling.
-The status page designs are clean and professional, and unlimited pages means you can create separate ones for different services or clients.
+If public-facing status pages are your top design priority, Pulsetic's free tier is compelling.
+The status page designs are clean and professional.
+The Solo plan at $9/month and Team plan at $19/month let you scale up status pages further.

 The Catch